eatyofood/TennetEnergyBill/README.md

 # === Energy Bill Calculator ===
-For quickly determining  each tennets power consumption times the price per watt.
+For quickly determining  each tennets power consumption, multiplied by the price per watt.
+- exports a csv with billing information

 ## Installation